This topic describes how to use Auto Scaling to implement automatic scaling.

 A scaling configuration is a template used by Auto Scaling to automatically create ECS instances.
 You can create multiple scaling configurations for a scaling group.
 However, only one scaling configuration can be active at a time.
-For more information, see Overview of instance configuration sources.Note If you use a launch template or an existing instance as the configuration source when you create a scaling group, you can enable the scaling group without the need to manually create a scaling configuration.
+For more information, see Overview.Note If you use a launch template or an existing instance as the configuration source when you create a scaling group, you can enable the scaling group without the need to manually create a scaling configuration.

 - Enable the scaling group.